 USGRID{angle}

-.x : single vector containing the x-coordinates of the US pixels (m)
+.x : single row vector containing the x-coordinates of the US pixels (m)

-.y : single vector containing the y-coordinates of the US pixels (m)
+.y : single row vector containing the y-coordinates of the US pixels (m)

-.z : single vector containing the z-coordinates of the US pixels (m)
+.z : single row vector containing the z-coordinates of the US pixels (m)

-.size : contains the size in x, y and z direction ([x y z])
+.size : contains the size in x, y and z direction ([x y z]) Note: for 2D data, only define [x,z]

 DISPGRID : cell array of size (iter,angle) containing a field <indices>.
 This field is an unsigned int32 row-vector with indices that are used in displacement estimation.
 These indices can also be used in the USGRID.x/y/z vector to get the coordinates/